Project Overview

 Diagram showing the workflow across three phases: Writing Phase, Interim Phase, and Development Phase.
 The Writing Phase includes a Curriculum Designer and Subject Matter Expert.
 The Interim Phase is led by a Content Project Manager, who connects the writing and development phases.
 The Development Phase includes a Learning Experience Designer.
 Project Management supports the process at both ends, and Quality Assurance spans all phases below the workflow.

-This is how the magic gets made — from idea to experience.
+This is how the magic gets made, from idea to experience.
 Each phase, from writing to development, is a team effort, with roles like Curriculum Designers and Learning Experience Designers supported by Project Management and grounded in solid QA.
-It's all about making sure every piece flows into the next with clarity and care.
-Created by me.
-2025.

-This is how the magic gets made — from idea to experience.
+This is how the magic gets made, from idea to experience.
 Each phase, from writing to development, is a team effort, with roles like Curriculum Designers and Learning Experience Designers supported by Project Management and grounded in solid QA.
-It's all about making sure every piece flows into the next with clarity and care.
-Created by me.
-2025.

 Teamwide Initiatives

-Beyond just designing courses, I cared deeply about how the whole system worked — and how it could work better for the people in it.
+Beyond just designing courses, I cared deeply about how the whole system worked, and how it could work better for the people in it.
 I looked for ways to make collaboration smoother, reduce bottlenecks, and help raise the bar for the quality of everything we put out.
-At the heart of it, I focused on designing systems for people, not just ticking process boxes.
+At the heart of it, I focused on designing systems for people.
+Process existed to support them, not the other way around.

 Key contributions included: